top of page

 cappuccio photo

-Francesco Cappuccio is an Italian lighting and product designer working in Bangkok.
-He graduated with a Master of Architecture and Specialist Degree in Industrial Design from the University Federico II of Naples (Italy) in 1994.
+Francesco Cappuccio is an Italian lighting and product designer based in Bangkok.
+He obtained his Master of Architecture and Specialist Degree in Industrial Design from the University Federico II of Naples (Italy) in 1994.

 Francesco relocated to Bangkok in 2005, where he taught lighting and product design and served as Academic Director at the AI Bangkok Institute.